 In my first year as a freelance worker, I made $94,858.24.
 And what’s best … I didn’t even know what I was doing back then!

 I’ve made considerably more in the years since then and even the coronavirus pandemic — while throwing a wrench in some client projects and financial projections — didn’t leave me high and dry like many people.
 I say this gratefully and I think it’s important to put it out there because so many people, when they think about what freelancing is, lean toward thinking it’s unstable, unpredictable, and unsafe.
 This just isn’t the case!

 Many people also get caught up in the low earning numbers projected by various studies or other freelancers they know who are barely keeping afloat.
 The same Upwork study referenced above states:

 “The median freelancer rate is $20 an hour, compared to a median of $18.80 an hour for the U.S. workforce overall.¹ This reflects the fact that skilled services are the largest type of work performed by freelancers.
 Indeed, for those who sell skilled services, the median rate is even higher at $28 an hour.”

 Some might think that giving up the stability of W2 employment with health insurance, vacation time, etc. just isn’t justifiable for $20 to $28 an hour but remember, this is just a median number and a starting point.
-I took on my first client at $35/hr, the next at $50/hr, and never looked back.
+I took on my first client at $35/hr, the next at $50/hr, the next at $80/hr, and never looked back.
 Freelancing is absolutely a way to grow your income to triple digits hourly and six figures yearly if you want.

 Freelancing is a great way to bring more flexibility into your work.
 I have worked with great clients on awesome projects that interested me.
 I’ve told other clients no because I didn’t think they were a great fit for me.
 As YOU, INC, you’re able to manage your own workload and availability to clients.